microsoft/Dynamics365Commerce.Solutions/src/OnlineSDK/Extensibility Samples/PLP Infinite scroll/README.md

 ### 1.Test by using mock file

-Create a sample mock with name default-page.json under the **src/pageMocks** by taking mock from r1tie site PLP page of Men wear category.
+Create a sample mock with name default-page.json under the **src/pageMocks**.
+Use the sample PLP page mock located in src/PageMocks folder

 Note : To verify PLP infnite scroll using mock of search result container, find search-result-container module in mock and rename search-result-container to custom-search-result-container and add below config key in config section. config Key: